-Blog Post by Prof. Dr Grażyna Baranowska, Friedrich-Alexander-Universität Erlangen-Nürnberg; and Jill Alpes, Erasmus University Rotterdam and Lebanese American University.
+Blog Post by Prof. Dr Grażyna Baranowska, Friedrich-Alexander-Universität Erlangen-Nürnberg; and Jill Alpes, Sciences Po Paris and Lebanese American University.

 On 8 October 2024, the European Court of Human Rights (ECtHR) passed a pushback judgment, M.A. and Z.R. v Cyprus.
 Pushbacks are practices in which migrants, including asylum seekers, are forced back over a border, without states assessing their protection needs.
 In the vast majority of instances, states deny pushbacks and the circumstances in which they occur.
 In addition, state officers hardly ever issue people subjected to pushbacks with expulsion orders or official confirmation of denial of entry at the border.
 The judgment in M.A. and Z.R. v Cyprus is important and exceptional because of how the judges recognize pushback facts in this case.
 Whilst only an exceptional chain of circumstances allowed this case to become visible at the Court, the ECtHR did take the task of examining evidence very seriously.
 More precisely, the judges recognized an unofficial state practice in the absence of official state documents.